jarun/googler/README.md

       n, p                  fetch the next or previous set of search results index                 open the result corresponding to index in browser f                     jump to the first page
-      o                     open the current search in browser g keywords            new Google search for 'keywords' with original options q, ^D, double Enter   exit googler
+      o [index ...]         open space-separated result indices in browser open the current search in browser, if no arguments g keywords            new Google search for 'keywords' with original options q, ^D, double Enter   exit googler
       ?                     show omniprompt help